 Lorna Simpson is an African American photographer, painter, multimedia, collage, and video artist.
-Simpson is known for her elegant, high-impact mostly black-and-white photos with a graphic punch.
+Simpson is known for her elegant, high-impact mostly black & white photos with a graphic punch.
 Her image-and-text work combines photography and text in her photographic installations.
 Her subject is racial and gender stereotypes, presented in posed scenarios accompanied by evocative text.
 However, her written text may or may not describe the pictures in her sequences of photographs.
 To make her subjects elusive she often shows them from the back with their faces and eyes obscured.

 Simpson received her B.F.A. at New York’s School of Visual Arts in 1983.
 She was a member of the Rodeo Caledonia High-Fidelity Performance Theater, a 1980s New York collective that staged just two performances.
 After graduating from college, Simpson traveled to Europe and Africa and was doing documentary photography.
 She met artist Carrie Mae Weems, then a graduate art student at U.C.
 San Diego, who suggested that Simpson come to California.

 Simpson spent her formative years studying at U.C.
 San Diego where she received her M.F.A. in 1985.
 For her master’s thesis she presented 6 large photos of a young, athletic African American man wearing white clothes.
 He was pictured in different poses with his face unseen.
 Texts of incomplete, enigmatic, and disturbing narratives accompanied each photo.
 The texts offered an incomplete narrative that could be read as vulnerable or powerful.
 In New York this work “Gestures/Re-enactments” was shown at the Alternate Museum and was the reason she received a National Endowment for the Arts Fellowship that year.
 From “Gestures/Re-enactments,” according to her, her career was born.